digitdash/wallet/GPIO_CONFIG.md

      - **Software configuration**: NO - These are automatically managed by the hardware SPI driver (`/dev/spidev0.0`)
      - CLK: Connect to SPI hardware pin (typically GPIO 23 / SPI0_SCLK on Radxa Zero 3w)
      - MOSI: Connect to SPI hardware pin (typically GPIO 19 / SPI0_MOSI on Radxa Zero 3w)
-   - **Note**: If using software SPI, you would need to configure CLK and MOSI as GPIO pins in software, but with hardware SPI you only need the physical connections.
+   - **Note**: If using software SPI, you would need to configure CLK and MOSI as GPIO pins in software, but with hardware SPI you only need the physical connections.K\

-### Current Configuration (Waveshare HAT Standard)

 The GPIO pins are configured in `display_driver/c/lib/Config/DEV_Config.c` using the Waveshare HAT standard pinout:

 - **RST**: GPIO 17 (physical pin 11)